nimaisox/3x-ui-windows/README.md

 allow xray-windows-amd64.exe & allow 3x-ui-windows.exe

 # Issue
-If you have any other questions open an issue
+If you have any other questions open an issue.